martinjurran/ibmos1-2--mediaresources/README.md

 # ibmos1-2--mediaresources
-Images and design information(s) extracted out of IBM OS 1/2 WARP 4.2
+This repository holds images and design information(s), such as banners, icons and logos, extracted out of IBM OS 1/2 WARP 4.2 for scientific purposes.

 # Legal